xapi-project/xen-api/doc/content/xenopsd/walkthroughs/VM.migrate.md

 - PCI.plug
 - VM.set_domain_action_request

-The command have serveral parameters such as: should it be ran asynchronously, should it be forwared to another host, how arguments should be marshalled and so on.
+The command has several parameters such as: Should it be started asynchronously, should it be forwarded to another host, how arguments should be marshalled and so on.
 A new thread is created by [xapi/server_helpers.ml](https://github.com/xapi-project/xen-api/blob/7ac88b90e762065c5ebb94a8ea61c61bdbf62c5c/ocaml/xapi/server_helpers.ml#L55) to handle the command asynchronously.
 At this point the helper also check if the command should be passed to the [message forwarding](https://github.com/xapi-project/xen-api/blob/master/ocaml/xapi/message_forwarding.ml)